- Torn between Ryobi and DeWalt tools?

 Ryobi origin & manufacturing plants

-Ryobi has multiple local manufacturing plants in Japan, with a single American plant in Shelbyville, Indiana.
+Ryobi erected multiple local manufacturing plants in Japan, with a single American plant in Shelbyville, Indiana.
 Global manufacturing is now primarily in China.

 Warranty and aftersales support